-The Honors Thesis/Capstone Project is the hallmark achievement of your academic experience at the University of Northern Colorado.
-The thesis/capstone is a two-year, in-depth project or study on a topic of your choice that will give you the opportunity to work one-on-one with a faculty mentor and strengthen your research, project design and writing skills.
+The Honors Capstone Project is the hallmark achievement of your academic experience at the University of Northern Colorado.
+The Capstone is a one to two-year, in-depth project or study on a topic of your choice that will give you the opportunity to work one-on-one with a faculty mentor and strengthen your research, project design and writing skills.
 Some students, with sufficient preparation and sufficient space in their schedule, may be able to complete their project in one year.
-The following are key benefits of the capstone experience:
+The following are key benefits of the Capstone experience: